feniljain/knowledge-base/life/README.md

 - The longer we dwell on our misfortunes, the greater is their power to harm us.
 - Be weird, be transparent, be authentic, be yourself.
 - Your worst enemy cannot harm you as much as your own unguarded thoughts.
+- It’s easier to keep up than to catch up.
+- Feelings are just visitors.
+Let them come and go.
+- You are confined only by the walls you build yourself.
+- Don't underestimate the value of doing nothing, of just going along, listening to all the things you can't hear, and not bothering.
+- Obsessed is a word that the lazy use to describe the dedicated.
+- The journey is the reward.
+- Listen to your instinct, grab the opportunity when it presents itself and then give it your all.
+- Magicians protect their secrets not because the secrets are large and important, but because they are so small and trivial.
+The wonderful effects created on stage are often the result of a secret so absurd that the magician would be embarrassed to admit that that was how it was done.
+- It’s your road, and yours alone.
+Others may walk it with you, but no one can walk it for you.
+- If you accept the expectations of others, especially negative ones, then you never will change the outcome.
+- Think lightly of yourself and deeply of the world.
+- It’s not what you look at that matters, it’s what you see.
+- When you wake up in the morning you have two choices: go back to sleep, or wake up and chase those dreams.
+- Remember that failure is an event, not a person.
+- Use only that which works, and take it from any place you can find it.
+- Our greatest weapon against stress is our ability to choose one thought over another.
+- It takes courage to grow up and become who you really are.
+- The biggest mistake people make in life is not trying to make a living at doing what they most enjoy.
+- Success is achieved by developing our strengths, not by eliminating our weaknesses.
+- There is no small act of kindness.
+Every compassionate act makes large the world.
+- If you can dream it, you can do it.
+- Go beyond yourself rather than beyond others.
+- There is never enough time to do everything, but there is always enough time to do the most important thing
+- Do the best you can until you know better.
+Then when you know better, do better.
+- Destiny is not a matter of chance; it is a matter of choice.
+It is not a thing to be waited for, it is a thing to be achieved.
+- All of humanity’s problems stem from man’s inability to sit quietly in a room alone.
+- There are two primary choices in life: to accept conditions as they exist, or accept the responsibility for changing them.
+- There are a whole lot of things in this world of ours you haven't even started wondering about yet.

 ## Books: